 By encouraging and providing guidance for each Alpha to become more successful, the AMR guarantees a positive and satisfying experience for each Chi Psi undergraduate who attends.
 The Alpha is responsible for procuring a quiet, isolated setting for the weekend.
 The Chi Psi Educational Trust, with the cooperation of Chi Psi alumni, bears the facilitator-related financial obligations for running the Alpha Management Retreat.
 The AMR should be held in each Alpha annually.
-Please contact Brad Beskin at firstname.lastname@example.org to schedule an AMR.
+Please fill out the form at the bottom of this page to request an AMR.

 To expand this event: